Profitbase/Episode-Docs/articles/flow/flows/running-flows/from-third-party-app.md

 #### Running Flows from 3rd party applications

 To run a Flow from a 3rd party application, you must use one of the API endpoints of the Flow.
-You can find the API endpoints of a Flow in the Resources -> Flow Properties window.
+You can find the API endpoints of a Flow in the `Resources -> Flow Properties` window, or you can add a [HTTP trigger](../../triggers/http-trigger.md) to the Flow.

 > [!NOTE]